Gaetano D'Agostino: Fiorentina

 On 3 June 2010, he was sold to Fiorentina for a reported fee between €9 and 10 million.
 La Viola later announced they signed him in a co-ownership deal, for €5.75 million.
 He made his debut on 29 August 2010, scoring Fiorentina's only goal in a 1–1 draw at home against Napoli.

 After the injury of Riccardo Montolivo, D'Agostino partnered with Marco Donadel as the central midfielders.

 Joining Siena via Udinese

 In the middle of 2011, D'Agostino returned to Udinese after they won his 50% rights in a blind auction, Udinese winning with a bid of €110,000 to €50,000.
 D'Agostino said that “It still hurts a little that Fiorentina didn’t keep me,” and expressed his desire to remain in Florence, having earlier said he loved living in the city.
 On 7 July, Siena agreed a deal to sign the playmaker.

 He left Siena at the end of the 2013–14 season, after the club declared bankruptcy.

 International career

-D'Agostino was a member of the Italy U-21 squad, making 17 appearances and scoring 4 goals.
+D'Agostino was a member of the Italy U21 squad, making 17 appearances and scoring 4 goals.

 He received his first senior call-up in November 2008, but did not play, making his debut on 6 June 2009 in a friendly match against Northern Ireland.